blasilli/ClusteringMetricsPerception/README.md

 This repository contains all the materials used in the paper, including datasets, user study responses, charts, and estimations related to the perception of clustering validity indexes (CVIs).

+## Data Collections

+## SDPC
+- `csv/`: Contains CSV files for the SDPC-72 datasets.
+- `img-pdf/`: Contains PDF images of individual scatterplots.
+- `img-png/`: Contains PNG images of individual scatterplots.
+- `imgpairs-pdf/`: Contains PDF images of scatterplot pairs.
+- `imgpairs-png/`: Contains PNG images of scatterplot pairs.
+- `datasets.csv`: Contains metadata about the datasets, such as metric values.
+- `pairs.csv`: Contains information about the pairs, such as RPD values.

+## SDPC-72
+- `csv/`: Contains CSV files for the SDPC-72 datasets.
+- `img-pdf/`: Contains PDF images of individual scatterplots.
+- `img-png/`: Contains PNG images of individual scatterplots.
+- `imgpairs-pdf/`: Contains PDF images of scatterplot pairs.
+- `imgpairs-png/`: Contains PNG images of scatterplot pairs.
+- `datasets.csv`: Contains metadata about the datasets, such as metric values.
+- `pairs.csv`: Contains information about the pairs, such as RPD values.

 ## Experiments
 ### Experiment-1
 #### Experiment-1.1